 A Cup of Trembling

 The photo above is the Israeli Knesset in Jerusalem as viewed from my bedroom window.
-The primary function of the Knesset is the legislation of laws and there revision when necessary.
-The decisions that are made within this building are destined to affect not only the small nation of Israel, but will reverberate throughout the entire world.
+The primary function of the Knesset is the legislation of laws and their revision when necessary.
+The decisions that are made within this building are destined to affect not only the small nation of Israel but will reverberate throughout the entire world.

 Israel is at the brink of having to make a critical decision concerning a pre-emptive strike on Iran’s nuclear facilities.
 The spiritual leader of Iran is the Grand Ayatollah Sayyad Ali Hosseini Khomeini.
 Khomeini has threatened Israel with inhalation by the year 2013, nevertheless, he knows very well that in October of 2012 Israel could attack Iran and he has voiced his concerns about the punishing sanctions and the reality of an Israeli attack at this juncture.